mongodb/atlas-sdk-go/examples/README.md

 ## Running Examples with Mocked Backend

-SDK provides mocks using mockery.
+SDK provides mocks using Testify and Mockery.
-One of the SDK examples cover usage of the mockery within tests
+One of the SDK examples covers usage of the mockery within tests.

 ```bash
 go test ./mock/cluster_test.go